-An easy hike for ‘intermediate beginners’ and novice hikers looking for a challenge.
+Sandstone Peak is an easy hike for ‘intermediate beginners’ and novice hikers looking for a challenge.
 Great scenery, well-maintained trails, and lots of opportunities to branch out and explore.
 This is definitely one of my favorite trails in all of Los Angeles, and a fantastic way to introduce non-hikers to the joys of hiking.
-For my money, one of the premiere Southern California Trails.
-A wide variety of landscapes, relatively easy elevation gain, and ample opportunities to explore side-trails.
+This route to Sandstone Peak features a wide variety of landscapes, relatively easy elevation gain, and ample opportunities to explore side-trails.

 The Mishe Mokwa Trail to Sandstone Peak is that rare trail that you can do over and over again and never get tired of.
 Depending on the season, the weather conditions, and the time of day, this trail will highlight new and different aspects of a route that has a little something for everyone.